Christ-Mind-Teachings/cmi-acol/_treatise/t4chap01.md

 is that all choices will lead to knowledge of Self and God, as no choices are offered that are not such.
 All are chosen and so it could not be otherwise.
-But at the same time, it must be seen that your choice matters in time, even if all will make the same choice eventually.
+But at the same time, it must be seen that your choice matters *in time*, even if all will make the same choice eventually.

 1.12 As was said within “A Treatise on the Personal Self,” even the house of illusion is held within the embrace of love, of God, of the truth.
 Does this sound exclusive to you?
 The embrace is inclusive.
 All are chosen.

 1.13 And yet, as many of you have come instinctively to feel, something is different now.
 You are beginning to become excited by the feeling